nordicmicroalgae/content/faq.md

 ### How do I create a new gallery?

 All registrered contributors can create new galleries when submitting or editing your image information, please follow the step-by-step contributor guide that can be found under [How to contribute](/how-to-contribute/).
 If you would like a text associated to your gallery, please e-mail [nordicmicroalgae@smhi.se](mailto:nordicmicroalgae@smhi.se).

+&nbsp;

+### What should I do if I encounter incorrect information on the website, such as misidentified taxa?

+If you come across inaccuracies, such as misidentified taxa, please reach out to Nordic Microalgae via email at [nordicmicroalgae@smhi.se](mailto:nordicmicroalgae@smhi.se) and include a justification for the proposed change.